-On Sunday 6th February, in preparation for a picnic to show the time capsule contents, a clean up day was organised.
+On Sunday 6th February, in preparation for a picnic to show the time capsule contents, a cleanup day was organised.

-Residents of all ages, joined bv representatives from the local CPA, the Knox Historical Society, the Knox Environmental Society and local council.
+Residents of all ages, the Knox Historical Society, the Knox Environmental Society and local council joined the cleanup.
 Thirty plus bags of rubbish were collected in the areas around and including The Basin Triangle and halfway up the road up to Sassafras.
 Community spirit was at its best with laughter and lively conversation.
-Local business generously donated goods for the volunteers including The Basin Pantry, The Basin Bakery, Wilson's Milk Bar and The Acorn Bar and Restaurant.
+Local businesses generously donated goods for the volunteers including The Basin Pantry, The Basin Bakery, Wilson's Milk Bar and The Acorn Bar and Restaurant.